 Entry Ticket Prices

-The prices of the different variants of Angkor Pass have been revised from February 1, 2017 and the revised prices are as under:
+The prices of the different variants of Angkor Pass were revised from February 1, 2017 and the revised prices are as under:

 1-Day Pass: 37 USD